Zaid-Ajaj/the-elmish-book/chapters/elm/counter.md

 ```
 Within every Elmish application, The type of the state captures the data model we want to keep track of while the application is running.
 In the case of our simple counter application, we want to keep track of the current count which happens to be an integer.

-This is a recurring theme in Elmish applications, we always start by asking the question: "What is the data model I want to keep track of?
-This will hold the state of the application."
+This is a recurring theme in Elmish applications, we always start by asking the question: "What is the data model I want to keep track of that will hold the state of the application?"

 The next question we ask ourselves follows: "Which events need to occur for the state to change?".
 Another way of asking this: "Which events cause my application to *transition* from one state to another?"

-The answer to these questions is a type that encodes the different events which can cause the state transitions.
-This type is usually called `Msg` and it is naturally defined as a discriminated union:
+The answer to these questions is a type that encodes the different events which can cause the state to change.
+This type is usually called `Msg` and it is usually modelled as a discriminated union:
 ```fsharp
 type Msg =
   | Increment